nazarlonevskyi/lab-1/lab-1/README.md

 **5.** Changes not occur
 ***
 **7.** In my opinion, there was a conflict in these two files because two identical tapes were occupied.
 Solved this problem with the git merge main command in the new-branch.
+***
+**9.** There are no changes because the web version is not synchronized with the local one, in order to synchronize I use the git pull origin main command.